ray-project/ray/doc/source/data/data-internals.rst

 ..
   https://docs.google.com/drawings/d/12STHGV0meGWfdWyBlJMUgw7a-JcFPu9BwSOn5BjRw9k/edit

+For the example above, each read task generates one output block.
+In the case where the read input file is large, a single read task may output multiple blocks.
 For more information on transforming data, see :ref:`Transforming data <transforming_data>`.

 Shuffling data